How to Find and Recover Screen Recording on Mac 2025 (Unsaved or Deleted)

 3. Find the QuickTime recordings in defaulted folder.

-How to Recover Deleted or Lost QuickTime Recordings on Mac?
+How to Recover Deleted Screen Recordings on Mac?

 #1.
-Recover Deleted QuickTime Recordings on Mac from Trash
+Recover Deleted Screen Recordings on Mac from Trash

 The deleted QuickTime recordings will be moved to Trash bin and kept there until you empty the trash bin, if haven’t purged it, you can put back the deleted QuickTime recordings to original folder.